ayush1202/DS_Microsoft/README.md

 # DS_Microsoft

-Repository for the files used in Microsoft Data Science Course
+Repository for the files used in Microsoft Data Science Course <br>

 Microsoft: DAT201x
 Querying Data with Transact-SQL